 The photo above was taken in Miami, Florida at a VolunteerCleanup.org waterway cleanup.

-The Problem: An estimated 17.6 billion pounds of plastic leaks into the marine environment from land-based sources every year—this is roughly equivalent to dumping a garbage truck full of plastic into the oceans every minute.
+The Problem: An estimated 33 billion pounds of plastic enter the ocean every year — that’s roughly the equivalent of dumping two garbage trucks full of plastic into the oceans every minute.

 “Plastics never was and never will be disposable“.Jackie Nuñez, the Last Plastic Straw

-- Plastics break up into tiny pieces and are eaten by fish.
+- Plastics break up into tiny pieces called microplastics, which are eaten by fish.

 - Plastics threaten human health.